Chapter 1: Getting started with research

 Whenever you do research, you bring your own biases and perspectives into your work, and these can influence the entire structure of your project.
 Avoid questions that have a moral stance “___ is not okay,” or an absolute stance “___ always results in ___.”
 Open-ended questions such as ones starting with “how,” “why,” or “what” make a great foundation for a research question.
 Be willing to change your research question if you can’t find resources that address your topic in a useful way.
 It could be that your topic is too new to have anything published about it, or it may be a topic that has been disproven by research over time.
 As you develop a research question, you should always think about whether your question can be supported by evidence.
 Our example, “How did the illegal use of alcohol persist in the American South when prohibition was in place?” is a good example of a defensible research question.
 You can find plenty of sources with relevant, reputable evidence about the economics, politics, and legal aspects of the illegal use of alcohol in this time and region to support your argument.

 The next step is to begin searching for sources to support your research question.
-Take some time to think about your assignment requirements and the outcomes you want to see from your project.
-Based on what you know about information sources and formats, what resources are most likely to have the information you need to answer your research question?
-For class projects, you’ll often search in specialized databases such as Academic Search in EBSCO or Compendex to find information.
+To find sources appropriate for your class projects, you’ll often need to you’ll often search in specialized databases such as Academic Search in EBSCO or Compendex to find information.
 To efficiently search within these tools, you need to think carefully about the terms you’ll be using.